ObjectModules/deploy/Mapping.md

 So here you can't get it, but you really need to get it.
 Let say you better go to a doctor to know what is the best food for you.
 Would you define what is your doctor going to do?

 Of course he will first check what do you want.
 Once he is agree with you then he will do examine your self and find the food on his library that match to your data.
-Here the important think is that he will define base on what he got from your data, not the food that you want.
+Here the important think is that he will define base on what he got from your data, _not the food that you want_.

 It is really different with what if you are going to get the food by your self, you will find the food with the food you want, _not the food that match to your data_.